 About the Corner House

-The narrator describes the first impressions of getting to the Corner House.
-Memories reveal the harsh living conditions of the prisoners.
+The narrator describes her first impressions of arriving at the Corner House.
+The memories reveal the harsh living conditions of the prisoners.

-"(..)
-Only one of the cellmates was given water, because she was in the 7th month.
-When she gave the others a glass of water, the guard snatched it from her hands and poured it out.
-In the morning I gave hot water to drink, but since it was boiled in the same pot where the canned fish soup was cooked, it smelled bad. (..) ”
+“(..)
+Water was only given to one of the cellmates, because she was 7 months pregnant.
+When she gave a glass of water to the others, the guard snatched it out of her hands and poured it out.
+In the morning, they gave her hot water to drink, but since it was boiled in the same pot where canned fish soup was cooked, it smelled bad. (..)”

 Storyteller: Mirdza Barbaka 1946. gadā tika notiesāta kā teroristu organizācijas dalībniece (Par atbalstu Nacionālajiem partizāniem).; Wrote down this story: Latvijas Okupācijas muzeja darbinieki